pinzler/fb-messenger-bot-aws-lambda/README.md

 ### Part 1 - Facebook Page and App

-Facebook [Messenger Bots](https://developers.facebook.com/docs/messenger-platform/) need to be tied to a Facebook Page so if you don't have an existing page (or just want to create a test bot first on a new page) you can create a new one [here](https://www.facebook.com/pages/create).
+Facebook [Messenger Bots](https://developers.facebook.com/docs/messenger-platform/) need to be tied to a Facebook Page so if you don't have an existing page you want to use or just want to create a test bot first on a new page you can create a new one [here](https://www.facebook.com/pages/create).
+(If you are creating a dummy page for a test bot then during the page setup process feel free to press "Skip" button whenever it is available.)

 Next you will need to create a new [Facebook app](https://developers.facebook.com/apps).
 Once you have created that app go to the "+ Add Product" area.
 Find Messenger click on the "Get Started".